HarryHinderson/UHC-POV-Cam/README.md

 ### v1.0
 - Added a Ruby compiler with boatloads of new features
+- Added another thorough smattering of Timeline fixes and overhauls
 - Seperated dream and waking selves
 - Added around 20 new characters (that aren't dreamselves)
 - Overhauled Jade's icons